 As the province begins to gradually ease restrictions on January 31, 2022, the Town of Oakville is ready to welcome residents back to our facilities with health and safety measures in place.

 The Council of the Town of Oakville (town) is directly accountable for all municipal powers and duties as legislated under the Municipal Act, 2001 or any other Act and at the same time recognizes that the delegation of municipal powers and duties may provide for improved efficiencies, the utilization of a particular expertise or enhanced engagement.

 In determining any delegation of its powers and duties, Council shall abide by the legislative restrictions and shall also ensure that such delegation will be accomplished maintaining the principles of accountability and transparency.

 The Municipal Act, 2001 requires that all municipalities adopt and maintain a policy with respect to the delegation of municipal powers and duties.
-The purpose of this policy is to set out the scope of the powers and duties which Council may delegate and to establish principles governing such delegation.
+By-law 2021-077, Delegation of Municipal Powers and Duties By-law, as amended or replaced, delegates administrative authority to senior management and other staff.
+This policy is to provide further guidance to Council and staff on the application and operation of the By-law, set out the scope of the powers and duties which Council may delegate, and to establish principles governing such delegation.

 Council may choose to delegate administrative powers and duties to:

 Council may choose to delegate legislative and quasi-judicial powers and duties to:

 In accordance with subsection 23.3(1) of the Municipal Act, 2001, Council is not authorized to delegate any of the following powers and duties: